by Texas Homesteader ~

 Most beekeepers like to use an uncapping knife to basically cut off the outside of the honeycomb to expose the honey.

 When honey is removed this way it keeps the wax comb on the frames.
 This makes honey-making much easier for the bees next time since they don’t have to start over making the wax comb before filling it with honey.
 The comb’s already there!

 Scraping Honey/Wax From Frames

 But there are considerations with storing honey supers filled with wax.
 How to protect it from wax moths?
 Where to store it?
 How to keep it cool?

 Because of that some beekeepers scrape both wax as well as honey off the frames.
 Then they store the empty frames in the box until next year.

 Honey & Wax In Uncapping Tub

 That’s a special tub 2-part tub setup to hold wax cut from the frames and allow the honey to drip from the wax into the 2nd tub below.

 If you’re just uncapping the comb, the frames will then be placed into the honey extractor.
 There the extractor will sling honey from the comb.

-If you’re scraping the frames completely you need to allow time for the honey to drip from the comb that’s been scraped from the frames.
+If you’re scraping everything from the frames completely you need to allow time for the honey to drip from the comb that’s been scraped from the frames.

 Allowing The Honey To Drip Slowly

 Whether just uncapping or scraping the frames, the honey should be allowed to drip from the wax for a period of time.
 This takes very little time for uncapping method since so little wax is actually cut from the comb.

-But when completely scraping the frames it needs to be allowed to drip for 1-2 days.
+But when completely scraping the frames we allow the honey to drip from the comb for 1-2 days.